 New Google Ranking Factor: With Highspeed on Page 1

-Google rules the web and is once again dictating new rules.
+Google rules the web and once again dictates new rules.
 Similar to Responsive Design, the company is imposing new conditions on page operators who want to land on page 1 with the new ranking factor 'Page Experience' from May 2021.

 Good content alone will no longer be enough with the new ranking factor, it must also be available at lightning speed.
 This will be the new basic condition for top rankings in the search results.
 If you don't meet the new criteria, no matter how good your content is, without the necessary speed, the reputation of your own site will suffer.

-For operators of websites and shops, this means that many of the strategies that have been successful up to now to achieve the best possible search engine rankings are no longer sufficient.
-Page speed is still not to be neglected when it comes to visibility on the Google results pages.
+For operators of websites and stores, this means that many of the strategies that have been successful to date for achieving the best possible search engine rankings are no longer sufficient.
+Page Speed is still not to be neglected when it comes to visibility on the Google results pages.
 But not at any price.
-For high ranking positions, page operators should improve the user experience with comprehensive, structural optimisations to the template and server in order to be able to offer users a fast and stable page structure at the same time.
+For high ranking positions, page operators should improve the user experience with comprehensive, structural optimizations to the template and server, in order to be able to offer users a simultaneously fast and stable page structure.
 But the investments will certainly pay off, as a better customer experience is directly reflected in higher conversion rates - a satisfied customer is a good customer.

 Test how Google rates your site